Dad of 3 girls killed in New Zealand says he’s forgiven wife

 She said the only sign of stress she saw from Lauren Dickason was as a result of one of her daughters being born with a lip disfigurement, which needed surgical interventions.
 But both parents “loved their kids like nobody’s business,” she said.

-“I’m torn apart, a part of mine is gone,” Sibanyoni said in an interview with The Associated Press last week in Pretoria.
+“I’m torn apart, a part of mine is gone,” Sibanyoni said in an interview with The Associated Press last week.
 “And it’s like those kids, they are my kids too because I raised them.”

 “I don’t know what to do about this because the only question that I’ve got now is, what happened?
 What went wrong?
 Because Lauren cared for her kids.”